Wisin vs. Yandel: Los Extraterrestres

 Wisin vs. Yandel: Los Extraterrestres (The Extraterrestrials/Aliens) is the fifth studio album by Puerto Rican reggaeton duo Wisin & Yandel, released on November 6, 2007, by Machete Music.
 On November 13, 2008, the album received the Latin Grammy Award for Best Urban Music Album and Lo Nuestro Award for Urban Album of the Year.
 Also, the album won Grammy Award for Best Latin Urban Album on 2009.
-To promote the album the artists embarked on the "Los Extraterrestres Tour".